-But, contrary to popular belief, following a night of drinking, according to a new study from Denmark.
+But, contrary to popular belief, older people actually are less likely than younger people to complain of a hangover following a night of drinking, according to a new study from Denmark.

 Researchers looked at the drinking habits of 52,000 people aged between 18 and 94, which included how often they experienced a hangover after binge drinking -- defined as consuming more than 5 alcoholic drinks in one sitting.
 They found that people are not as prone to hangovers after binge drinking as they age.